 No. Retained credits awarded for your courses at UTM, UTSC or the Daniels Faculty cannot be refused.

-All courses and marks from UTM, UTSC or the Daniels Faculty will be retained and applied toward your Faculty of Arts & Science academic record by late July, as long as you have met your admission conditions.
+All courses and marks from UTM, UTSC or the Daniels Faculty will be retained and applied toward your Faculty of Arts & Science academic record, as long as you have met your admission conditions.
+If you met your admission conditions by early July, your credits will typically be retained by the end of July.
+For those meeting conditions in mid to late July, the process may extend into August.

 If you are taking any courses as a UTM, UTSC or Daniels Faculty student during the Summer session prior to when you will be starting your studies in the Faculty of Arts & Science, courses completed during the first term of the Summer will be retained by mid-August, and courses completed during the second term of the Summer will be retained by early October, after your final marks from your Summer courses are available on your academic record.
 Please note that if you enrol in any Summer courses as a UTM, UTSC, or Daniels Faculty student during the Summer session, your eligibility to meet your admission conditions will be reviewed again once these courses are completed.